2decomp-fft/2decomp-fft/README.md

 ```
 LIBS += -cudalib=cufft
 ```
-In case of NCCL the follwoing is required
+In case of NCCL the following is required
 ```
 LIBS += -cudalib=cufft,nccl
 ```